 The Republic of South Sudan covers a total land area of about 619,745sq km (about 15% of which is covered by the vast swamp region of the Sudd formed by the White Nile.
 The sudd or the "Bahr al Jabal" is one of the largest wetlands in the world).

 The Republic of South Sudan is blessed with abundance of natural resources such as gold, diamonds, petroleum, silver, iron ore, chromium ore, zinc, mica, hydropower, limestone, copper, hardwoods, fertile agricultural land, etc.

 South Sudan has a literacy rate of just 27% for the total population and 16% for the female population.
 In other words, just about 27% of the total population of South Sudan above age 15 can read and write.
 Also, just about 16% of the total female population above age 15 can read and write which is one of the worst literacy rates in Africa today.
-Instead of using the oil money to improve education and other sectors of the economy, Omar Al-Bashir was busy sponsoring terrorist groups such as the Janjaweed.
-Al-Bashir also "sponsored" the Darfur genocide.
+Instead of using the oil money to improve education and other sectors of the economy, money from oil proceeds end up fueling wars and conflicts in South Sudan.

 The Republic of South Sudan remains one of the HIV/AIDS killing zones in the world with adult prevalence rate of 3.1%.
 Besides the deadly HIV/AIDS, dengu fever, meningococcal meningitis, bacterial and protozoal diarrhea, African trypanosomiasis popularly known as "sleeping sickness", rabies, hepatitis A and E, typhoid fever, etc., continue to threaten several lives in South Sudan today.